 All of Pippa’s experiences, at Mater Christi and since, have led her to the recent revelation that she would like to become a secondary school Librarian.

-She plans to enrol in a Master of Education in Teacher Librarianship, over the next few months, so she can work in school libraries, supporting students, and running Makerspaces and book groups.
+She plans to enrol in a Master of Education in Teacher Librarianship, so she can work in school libraries, supporting students, and running Makerspaces and book groups.

 “I want to provide a place where students can explore their interests in an informal setting, help them find the information they need, and provide what my librarians did for me; a place of exploration, discovery and encouragement.”

-“My life has been challenging over the last few years.
+“My life has been challenging at times.
 I struggle with focus and memory.
 But I am also creative, persistent and strong.
 I believe it's important to embrace both the strengths and challenges in your personality, as they are what makes you, you!

 You don’t have to be the smartest, fastest or best.
 While those who are, should certainly be celebrated, so too should those who show up, try and persevere.”